 Keep Accidents to a Minimum

-If being cooped up indoors is causing your dog to inside, try to keep him in a contained area.
-Don’t let him go into areas where he’s had accidents before and make sure you with an enzymatic cleaner, which should help get rid of any scents that will make him think it’s OK to go to the bathroom there again.
+If being cooped up indoors is causing your dog to go inside instead, try to keep him in a contained area.
+Don’t let him go into areas where he’s had accidents before and make sure you clean with an enzymatic cleaner, which should help get rid of any scents that will make him think it’s OK to go to the bathroom there again.
 Once your dog is willing to do his business outside again, you can let him roam freely in your home once more.